huggingface/blog/langchain.md

 All Huggingface related classes in LangChain were coded by the community, and while this is something we thrived for, over time some of them became deprecated because of the lack of insider’s perspective.

-By becoming a partner package, we aim at reducing the time to bring new features available in the Hugging Face ecosystem to LangChain’s users.
+By becoming a partner package, we aim to reduce the time it takes to bring new features available in the Hugging Face ecosystem to LangChain's users.

 **`langchain_huggingface`** integrates seamlessly with LangChain, providing an efficient and effective way to utilize Hugging Face models within the LangChain ecosystem.
 This partnership is not just about sharing technology but also about a joint commitment to maintain and continually improve this integration.